jdesbonnet/RCWL-0516/README.md

 The best explanation of how the microwave part of this works is in patent [EP3091605A1](https://patents.google.com/patent/EP3091605A1/en).
 It describes as similar type of module operating at 5.8GHz.

 At the heart of the RF is a Q1 a MMBR941M high frequency NPN transistor [5] in what is probably a [Colpitt oscillator](https://en.wikipedia.org/wiki/Colpitts_oscillator) [6] configuration.
 The schematic above is misleading because it omits a key inductor and capacitors constructed from PCB traces (a microline inductor and capacitor).
 The inductor is the S curve trace on the top surface and capacitors are the ring structure on the bottom surface and also the rectangular block to the left of the S curve.
+Using the formula at reference [12] below I calculte the inductance of the S curve to be (very approximately) 10nH.

 A critical function of a doppler radar is to be able to 'mix' the reflected signal with the transmitted signal to arrive at a frequency which is the difference between the transmitted and reflected signal.
 In this board Q1 also cleverly assumes the function of the mixer: [TODO: this really needs to be explained].